6110rstmks/recipehouse_laravel/README.md

-When doing CRUD across multiple pages like this time, implementing ajax with vanilla js without vue.js will be full of bugs.
-So I don't implement ajax in laravel-recipehouse.

 ## about database
 a pivot table is composite key(category_id, recipe_id, user_id)
 I dared to configure db without foreign key constraint.